michaelspatrick/clustercheck/README.md

     +------------------------------------+-------+
     3 rows in set (0.00 sec)

 It will also read the status variable "read_only" to determine whether the node is in Read Only mode.
-You can controll the behavior of whether or not the system should tell the proxy whether the node is available to take traffic or not by setting the variable, "clustercheck_available_if_readonly".
+You can control the behavior of whether or not the system should tell the proxy if the node is available to take traffic or not by setting the variable, "clustercheck_available_if_readonly".
 It can be set with the following:

     SET GLOBAL clustercheck_available_if_readonly=1;